You’re a mother-to-be, of course you’ve got questionsAnd me? I’ve got some answers.

 Q. Who do I bring to the classes?

 A. You bring yourself and your chosen birth companion.
 Your companion can be your partner, doula, relative, friend – anyone you feel will be the best support during your pregnancy and birth.
-You can also come solo (but you are never alone as you have your baby), and my techniques will instil you with the knowledge and power you need for a calm and positive birth experience.
+You can also come solo (but you are never alone as you have your baby), and my techniques will instil you with the knowledge and mindset you need for a calm and positive birth experience.

 A. It is important to communicate with your caregiver and to be open with your desires.
 If your caregiver is not familiar with hypnobirthing, do take the opportunity to discuss hypnobirthing with them early in your pregnancy.
 Discuss the techniques you will be using and any preferences you may have.
 However, more caregivers are becoming familiar with hypnobirthing and do enjoy being part of a hypnobirth.
 I have heard that some midwives even fight over who is going to get the hypnobirthing mother!